 A Central logging mechanism to deal with the distributed nature of the architecture.
 It relies on a Logspout companion container that sends the logs from all the containers to a concentrator called Logstash that in turn

 sends them to a database optimized for searching called ElasticSearch.
-Finally, Kibana provides vizualization and analysis of the logs.
+Finally, Kibana provides visualization and analysis of the logs.

 A Message broker to increase service decoupling and scalability.
 Kafka in this case.

-An API-Gateway that provides routing, load-balancing and SSO to the micro-services by integrating an indentity manager called Keycloack.
+An API-Gateway that provides routing, load-balancing and SSO to the micro-services by integrating an identity manager called Keycloack.
 Furthermore, Kong delivers API-Gateway services (e.g., security, API composition and aggregation)

 The API-Gateway also shields the user from knowing the ugly details of the network topology.
-It also protects the backend by establishing a clear front vs back network separation.
+Furthermore, it protects the backend by establishing a clear front vs back network separation,

 From a technology perspective, Microservices are implemented using JEE 8 microservice and its microprofile.
 More specifically, Thorntail .